pooyad359/linux-shell-guide/git/README.md

 ## Reflog

-- `git reflog`: Retursn a list of all the changes to HEAD, including resets.
+- `git reflog`: Returns a list of all the changes to HEAD, including resets.
 - `git reset --hard <hash>`: We can use reflog hash here to go back to specific point.
 - `git checkout <hash>`: To view code in detached mode.
   - `git checkout -b <branch>`: To move the checked out changes to another branch.